Description

 Warnings

-Use olive leaf with caution during pregnancy, breastfeeding, or if you have kidney disease.
-Olive leaf extract may cause allergic reactions, stomach upset, coughing, and headaches.
-It also has interactions with blood pressure medications and diabetes medications.
+Olive leaf should be used with caution during pregnancy, breastfeeding, or in individuals with kidney disease.
+It may cause allergic reactions, stomach upset, coughing, or headaches.
+It also interacts with blood pressure and diabetes medications.

 Food Sources